owen-melville/photo-reactor/README.md

 <b><h1>Overview:</b></h1>
-This repository contains the STL files and instructions for the assembly of the LEDbyEXAMPLE photoreactor.
+This repository contains the STL files and instructions for the assembly of the LEDbyXAmple photoreactor.

 <img src="https://github.com/user-attachments/assets/329264f6-ba9a-4603-b425-6119a54de8dd" width="200"/>